Best Beaches in Sri Lanka

 Activities: underwater exploration, relaxing, beach yoga, moonlight strolling

 Still torn between the beaches?
 Here are some quick-fire recommendations based on experience and reference:

-Best for whale-watching: Mirissa and Tincomalee are the best bases for whale watching excursions.
+Best for whale-watching: Mirissa and Trincomalee are the best bases for whale-watching excursions.

 Best for self-indulgence: Bentota has a great collection of boutique hotels, where you can pamper yourself and enjoy a relaxing beach holiday.